hsbc/tslumen/CONTRIBUTING.md

 complete codebase of tslumen.

 Some branches serve special purposes and are protected against direct commits (except from administrators).
-These would include the `master` and release branches, as well as the documentation branch `gh-pages`.
+These would include the `main` and release branches, as well as the documentation branch `gh-pages`.
 Changes to these branches should happen exclusively via Pull requests.